Shaptic/howsitgoing/README.md

 python main.py '[your G... account here]'
 ```

-Here's an example output plot from an arbitrary user with a bunch of different holdings:
+Here's an example output plot from an arbitrary user found via stellar.expert with a bunch of different holdings:

 ![an example output plot](example.png)